danwfreeman/inp-fix-demo/Solution.md

 ## Issue #1

-The first issue is to do with Layout or Reflows, and they are caused by the using the DOM API calls for anything that needs to recalculate the size of elements, such as:
+The first issue is to do with Layout or Reflows, and they are caused by using the DOM API calls for anything that needs to recalculate the size of elements, such as:
-- offsetHeight()
+- offsetHeight
 - getBoundingClientRect()
 - getComputedStyle().getPropertyValue()